nehatdedinca/bowling/README.md

 ## Usage ##

 Pressing the 'Add Player'-button:
-- a new PlayerFrame will be added into the DOM.
+- A new PlayerFrame will be added into the DOM.

 Pressing the 'Roll'-button:
-- random rolls will be generated when the input field is left blank.
+- Random rolls will be generated when the input field is left blank.
-- some simple validation will prevent users from wrong inputs, f.e. for the second roll only the maximum of available pins can be rolled (f.e first roll 7 -> maximum for second roll is 3, bigger inputs will be reduced)
+- Some simple validation will prevent users from wrong inputs, f.e. for the second roll only the maximum of available pins can be rolled (f.e first roll 7 -> maximum for second roll is 3, bigger inputs will be reduced)

 ## Next Steps ##